Annual Events & Programs

 Sistahs in Law: Paving the Way is an opportunity for Black, Brown or Aboriginal high school girls to attend the Black Female Lawyers Network’s annual retreat.
 Over the day, the girls meet black women working in law and explore some of the most pressing equity issues in the justice system today.
 Stay tuned for more […]

-Every October, OJEN partners with LEAF and LAWS to run a full-day event that introduces high school girls to women working in law.
-This year, Trailblazers will take place on Wednesday, October 18, 2017.
+Every October, OJEN partners with LAWS to run a half-day event that introduces high school girls to women working in law.
+This year, Trailblazers will take place on Friday, October 19, 2018.
 Each school or organization can register up to 4 students.
-Spaces tend to fill up quickly, so we recommend registering as […]
+Spaces tend to fill up quickly, so we recommend registering as soon as […]

 The Saverio Nestico Judicial Award of Excellence Bursary for Law Students was established by Saverio Nestico, a Justice of the Peace for Ontario.
 He was appointed to the Ontario Court of Justice in 2007 and served as President of the Association of Justices of the Peace of Ontario (AJPO) for over 4 years.
 He previously […]